 Ask Data improvements

-You can now manually sort your favourited content on Tableau Server and Tableau Online.
-From the grid view, simply drag and drop your favourites in the order you want to see them, bringing your most important content front and centre.
+You can now manually sort your favorited content on Tableau Server and Tableau Online.
+From the grid view, simply drag and drop your Favorites in the order you want to see them, bringing your most important content front and center.

 Explain Data improvements